rh-aiservices-bu/model-car-importer/README.md

 2. Deploy an InferenceService using the model
 3. Wait for the service to be ready
 4. Save the service URL to the workspace
+5. Deploy AnythingLLM UI configured to use the deployed model

 The deployment includes:
 - GPU resource allocation